Code-Institute-Submissions/SamLookingGlass-FullStack-eCommerce/README.md

 # 4. Testing

 Django Admin Account
-ID: user
+ID: superuser
 Password: password

 1. Admin is able to create/edit/delete entries on the categorys.
-2. Admin is able to create/edit/delete entries on the items.
+2. Admin is able to create/edit/delete entries on the products.
-3. Admin is able to create/edit/delete entries on the inventorys.
-4. Admin is able to create/edit/delete entries on the sizes.
-5. Admin is able to create/edit/delete entries on the tags.
-6. User is able to create an account and login.
+3. User is able to create an account and login.
-7. User is able update account information
+4. User is able update account information on the backend.

 # 5. Deployment
 #### (i) Development Process